ANRGUSC/Jupiter/docs/source/Jdeploy.rst

 Step 6 : Choose the task mapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You must choose the scheduler mapper from ``config.ini``.
+You must choose the Task Mapper from ``config.ini``.
 Currently, there are 3 options from the scheduling algorithm list: centralized (HEFT), distributed(random WAVE, greedy WAVE).

 .. code-block:: text
     :linenos: